kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 [Releases](https://github.com/kazurayam/kazurayam-ks-testobject-usage-report/releases) page.
 You can download the zip file, unzip it, open it with your local Katalon Studio.

-This project was developed using Katalon Studio ver7.9.1, but it should work on any version 7.0+.
+This project was developed using Katalon Studio ver7.9.1 Free vesion, but it should work on any version 7.0+.

-I developed this plug-in for my own sake.
-I hope it could be useful other Katalon users.

 # Background